amratab/bookstore/README.md

 Additions:-
 1) Added a new field to order table called status.
 When the order is created, the status is PENDING and after payment success/failure it gets updated according to the result i.e. success or failure.

+Improvements required but not implemented because of time constraint:-
+1) Ui improvements of course.
+2) Products index could use pagination.
+3) Add to cart should be allowed without login and session data should be transferred on login.
+4) Products new/edit should be allowed only for admin users.
+Currently there is no separation on type of users.
+5) Address is not getting saved in db.
+Its dummy for now.
+6) There are many details missing like currency, tax levied etc.